Experiment with SSHFS

 sudo sshfs -o nonempty,reconnect,allow_other,default_permissions,IdentityFile=<ssh-private-key> <user>@<hostname>:/path-to-remote /local-path

-And now we can just rsync
+And now we can just rsync zim-wiki files by:

 rsync -avzh ~/zim-notes/notebooks ~/aws-vps/zim-wiki/